ang-zeyu/infisearch/docs/src/how_it_works.md

 In retrospect, performance is critical for indexing fairly large collections nonetheless, making Rust a good choice for the indexer.

 A javascript implementation was also trialed in early stages (see the commit history).
 While javascript has come a long way in performance, it is inevitably still leaps behind a compiled language.

-### Wasm / Rust for the searcher

-The search portion of the project was developed in typescript for a very large part.
-While usable, switching to a wasm / rust implementation yielded 2-3 fold performance benefits on average, and never slower.

-### WebWorker built in

-Most of the search library operates on a WebWorker, so you don't have to worry about blocking the UI thread.

-Document field population is however, is done on the main thread, as copy large documents to-fro WebWorker interfaces is costly (messages) and / or awkward (SharedArrayBuffer) at the moment.